The Web address of this

 this comparison and return.

-How do you feel about a false self possibly controlling your
+How do you feel about false selves possibly controlling your

 life?